ruby/www.ruby-lang.org/en/news/_posts/2019-12-25-ruby-2-7-0-released.md

 * `Proc.new` and `proc` with no block in a method called with a block is warned now.

-* `lambda` with no block in a method called with a block errs.
+* `lambda` with no block in a method called with a block raises an exception.

 * Update Unicode version and Emoji version from 11.0.0 to 12.0.0.
   [[Feature #15321]](https://bugs.ruby-lang.org/issues/15321)